Foster Grandparent Program

 Part of Senior Corps, the Foster Grandparent Program (FGP) was created to help low income individuals age 55 and over remain physically and mentally active in their communities by becoming:

 - caring adults to children and youth with special needs

 As a Foster Grandparent, you will use your life experiences and wisdom to help change the future for a child.
 Make a difference: volunteer.

-The Civic Service Institute @ NAU Foster Grandparent Program is available in the following locations:
+The CSI@NAU Foster Grandparent Program is available in the following locations:

 - Apache County

 - Coconino County